score-json/json/TSF/trustable/no-json-faults/NJF-07.3.md

     Erikhu1: 1.0
 ---

-The service does not accept unescaped control characters.
+The service provided by the nlohmann/json library does not accept unescaped control characters.